 Configuration Types

 A configuration type denotes the representation of IVML configuration elements in VIL.
 However, due to the nature of VIL, we need only access to the configuration and the structure of an IVML model rather than to all modelling capabilities.
 Thus, VIL provides a specific set of built-in configuration types.
-The actual instance of a configuration is passed into a VIL build script in terms of a script parameter.
+The actual instance of a configuration is passed into a VIL script in terms of a script parameter.
 Configuration types cannot be directly created in a VIL script and must not modify the underlying IVML model.

 The entry point to a configuration in terms of an IVML model is the type Configuration.
-It provides access to all decision variables and attributes, depending on the product line settings frozen variables only or all variables.
+It provides access to all decision variables and annotations, depending on the product line settings frozen variables only or all variables.
 In particular, Configuration allows creating projections of a given configuration in order to simplify further processing.
 Further, it provides access to IVML type declarations such as compounds or enumerations and their value.
 This is represented by the IvmlElement and its subtypes.
 An IvmlElement represents IVML concepts in a generic way and provides access to its (qualified) name, its (qualified) type name and the configured value.
-Specific subtypes of IvmlElement are DecisionVariable, Attribute and IvmlDeclaration, each providing with more specific operations as we will discuss in detail in Section 3.4.4.
+Specific subtypes of IvmlElement are DecisionVariable, Annotation and IvmlDeclaration, each providing more specific operations as we will discuss in detail in Section 3.4.4.